Dramexas/Topper/README.md

 # Features

 Select one or more windows to bring to the forefront using a keyboard shortcut or a context menu.
-Adjust the transparency of the foreground windows to make them more or less visible.

 # Installation
 To install Topper, you need to have a compatible Windows operating system (Windows 7 or higher).
 You can download the installation file from [this link] or clone the GitHub repository from [this address].